 - The buyer talks to their loan professional about the FHA 203k.
 Although they were pre-approved for regular FHA or conventional financing, they most likely need to be re-approved for a 203k loan.
 The loan professional issues another pre-approval based on the estimated purchase price and repair costs, plus other 203k-related fees.

-- The buyer will find a general contractor to work up a detailed bid of all repairs.
+- The buyer will find a general contractor to work up a detailed bid for all repairs.
 When the bid is complete, the buyer and lender receive a copy.

-- An appraisal is ordered, which will reflect the future appraised value of the home.
-The final bid is used by the appraiser to determine determines what the home will be worth once all work is complete.
+- An appraisal is ordered, which will reflect the future appraised value of the home — its value after repairs are complete.

 - The lender submits the bid, appraisal, and all borrower income, credit, and asset documentation to underwriting.